The Server cannot process the image...

 - Edit your

-directives and increase their values.
-For example:upload_max_filesize = 64M post_max_size = 64M
+php.inifile: Locate theupload_max_filesizeandpost_max_sizedirectives and increase their values.
+For example:upload_max_filesize = 64M post_max_size = 64M - Use a

-file in your WordPress root directory.
-Add the following lines:php_value upload_max_filesize 64M php_value post_max_size 64M
+.htaccessfile: If you don’t have access tophp.ini, you can use a.htaccessfile in your WordPress root directory.
+Add the following lines:php_value upload_max_filesize 64M php_value post_max_size 64M.

 Optimize WordPress & Plugins